skupperproject/skupper-ansible/examples/hello-world/README.md

-The `setup.yml` playbook will prepare the Kubernetes namespaces with workloads used by the hello world example, and later it will invoke the `skupper` role, which will set up the entire skupper network.
+The `setup.yml` playbook will prepare the Kubernetes namespaces with workloads used by the hello world example, and later it will invoke the `skupper` role, which will set up the entire skupper.core.

-This role is idempotent, so as long as your host variables describe your desired skupper network state, calling the `skupper` role again should only update the modified resources.
+This role is idempotent, so as long as your host variables describe your desired skupper.core state, calling the `skupper` role again should only update the modified resources.

 Looking at the variables on the `west` host on the `inventory.yml` file, we see: